-Despite the ease at which we can procure 100s or 1000s of these little guys at a time, they’re actually a rather well protected seed that require a fair amount of effort to procure.
+Despite the ease with which we can procure 100s or 1000s of these little guys at a time, they’re actually a rather well protected seed that require a fair amount of effort to procure.
 And when treated as such, they are 100% paleo.

-However despite having the paleo seal of approval, almonds have a relatively high amount of phytic acid, one of the primary toxins found in the grains and legumes that we adamantly denounce.
+Despite having the paleo seal of approval, almonds have a relatively high amount of phytic acid, one of the primary toxins found in the grains and legumes that we adamantly denounce.

-This just means the next time you find yourself reaching for handfuls of almonds or preparing that paleo dessert that’s heavy on the almond flour or meal, remember that those innocent little seeds are a precious snack to be savored and not meant to be a staple of your paleo diet.
+This just means that the next time you find yourself reaching for handfuls of almonds or preparing that paleo dessert that’s heavy on the almond flour or meal, remember that those innocent little seeds are a precious snack to be savored and not meant to be a staple of your paleo diet.

 As a snack, almonds are a great portable source of protein, manganese, potassium, copper and vitamin E, just don’t overdo it.
 Chris Kresser has an excellent post all about phytic acid, Another Reason You Shouldn’t Go Nuts on Nuts.